boyadpro000/simple-web-page/README.md

 # simple-web-page
-an example of a simple web page
+an example of how to create a simple web page using GitHub